Slain Muslim girl may have been sexually assaulted, police say

-(CNN)Investigators in Virginia say a Muslim teenager who wsa attacked and killed early Sunday as she and a group of teenagers walked back to a mosque may have been sexually assaulted.
+(CNN)Investigators in Virginia say a Muslim teenager who was attacked and killed early Sunday as she and a group of teenagers walked back to a mosque may have been sexually assaulted.

 Fairfax County police spokeswoman Tawny Wright said Tuesday that police were investigating the possibility that Nabra Hassanen, 17, was sexually assaulted.